Governor Phil Scott announced the creation of the Vermont Climate Action Commission (VCAC) on July 20, 2017.

 The Chair provided the Commission with two draft documents that could be used to evaluate ideas developed by the commission and submitted through the public comment process:

-- Draft list of ideas (Note: This list will eventually be comprehensive, but we are still working through compiling the full list from the hundreds of submissions received to date.
+- Draft list of ideas (Note: This list will eventually be comprehensive, but we are still working on compiling the full list from the hundreds of submissions received to date.
 The draft list was developed to provide a discussion for the commission.
 We also plan to update this as we receive additional public comment)

 - Draft decision matrix (Note: this is based on the list above, so it is also incomplete)